📑 On this page

 Solutions & Expert Tips:

-or the display toggle key specific to your model to make sure the laptop isn’t trying to output to another screen.
+Fn + F5or the display toggle key specific to your model to make sure the laptop isn’t trying to output to another screen. -

 Reboot: A simple restart can clear minor glitches.
 It’s surprising how often a flicker is a one-time fluke that a reboot fixes.
 Why these help: They rule out the simplest causes – user settings or temporary software hiccups – before diving deeper.

-Check Internal Connections (Advanced) – If you’re tech-savvy and your laptop is out of warranty, you can carefully check the LCD cable.
-Over years of opening/closing the lid, the display cable (which runs through the hinge) can loosen or fray.
-Power off, disconnect the battery, and remove the front bezel or keyboard (steps vary by model) to access the cable connections on the motherboard and behind the screen.
-Reseat the cable – i.e., unplug and plug it back in securely.
-Why this helps: A loose video cable can cause intermittent blanking or lines.
-Securing it can instantly bring the display back to normal.
+- Check Internal Connections (Advanced) – First, the same check as the battery section: if the bottom casing bulges or the keyboard has lifted, the battery is swollen — do not open the laptop, bring it in.
+Otherwise, if you are tech-savvy and your laptop is out of warranty, you can check the LCD cable.
+Over years of opening and closing the lid, the display cable (which runs through the hinge) can loosen or fray.
+Power off, unplug the charger, then remove the front bezel or keyboard (steps vary by model) and disconnect the internal battery from the board before you touch anything else — pulling the mains out does not make the inside of the case dead.
+Reseat the cable: unplug it and plug it back in securely.
+Why this helps: a loose video cable causes intermittent blanking or lines, and securing it can bring the display straight back.
 Only do this if you are comfortable; if not, a professional can handle it quickly.
-(Note: Opening your laptop could void warranties, so proceed with caution).
+(Opening your laptop can void a warranty, so proceed with care.)

 Symptoms: Few things are more frustrating than a keyboard that won’t obey your fingers.
 Acer laptop users sometimes report keys that are unresponsive or stuck, random typing of characters on its own (ghost typing), or entire sections of the keyboard failing to register.
 Maybe the spacebar only works if you hit it hard, or a row of letters has died.
 In worst cases, liquid spills on the keyboard can cause immediate failure – keys shorting out or typing gibberish.
 You might also notice keys producing the wrong characters (which could be a software layout setting issue) or the keyboard not lighting up (for models with backlight) properly.
 An unresponsive Acer laptop keyboard can be due to hardware or software – part of our job is to figure out which.